woman in business attire sitting at a computer with her chin on her hand looking bored and frustrated because she's feeling underutilized

 Step 4: Set Measurable Goals

-Ensure each goal is clear, measurable, and time-bound.
+Ensure each goal is specific, measurable, and time-bound.

 Step 5: Conduct Regular Reviews